chris-bingham/gatsby-starter-netlify-cms/src/pages/test/index.md

 ---
-templateKey: 'test-page'
+templateKey: test-page
-path: /tests
-title: Our Coffee
+title: Our Coffee No
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-